top of page

 Risk is everywhere.
 Choice A is risky.
 Choice B is risky.
 Not choosing either A or B is risky.

-In our efforts to avoid a risk or sense of risk by having to choose either A or B, we often avoid choosing either, which is itself a choice, thereby often incurring an even bigger risk.
+In our efforts to avoid the risk or sense of risk in choosing either A or B, we often avoid making a choice at all, which is itself a decision that often incurs an even bigger risk.

-Three ways that we avoid risk and thereby create more risk
+Three ways we avoid risk but create more risk instead

-The first way is that we remain indecisive, not making a clear and congruent choice, thinking there must be an option without risk or cost.
+The first way is remaining indecisive, not making a clear and congruent choice, and thinking there must be an option without risk or cost.

 "Should I keep looking for a better job offer or should I accept the one I currently have?"